 Needless to say, Project Catalyst has big implications for IT administrators.
 As more applications become available on the Mac App Store, bulk app management could be simplified.
 Rather than download app packages from developer websites, IT administrators could just use the Mac App Store, which would make processes like patching and auto-updating easier.

-Managed Distribution: How to Deploy Apps
+Apple MDM App Distribution: How to Deploy Apps

 Managed distribution is exactly what it sounds like – it’s a feature that lets you distribute purchased apps and books to company devices (“managed” devices) and authorized users.
 You can take full advantage of managed distribution by using an MDM solution, which will let you distribute Apple App Store and third-party apps.